springfeld7/SpaceShooter/README.md

 A Space Shooter created as part of a course (Game Development for Android 7.5hp, conducted by Ulf Benjaminssson).

+---
-# NOTE: New features of this second attempt are:
+# NOTE!
+New features of this second attempt are:

-- PWD-achievements 2 and 4
+## PWD achievements 2 and 4
+Other changes (Responded to feedback from attempt one):
+- Moved Player iFrames-related code from Game::update to Player::update
+- Moved bitmap property from Enemy subclasses up to Enemy base class

 ---
 ## Passing Grade Achievements: